peek-travel/peek-plus-api-docs/source/includes/_auth.md

 ## JWT

 When you are granted access to the API, you will be given an Api Key ("your-api-key") and a Secret ("your-secret").
-Every request you make will require you to create a JWT, that includes your API Key in the `sub` field and a unique request ID in the `reqid` field.
-Which is the signed w/ your Secret:
+Every request you make will require you to create a JWT that includes your API Key in the `sub` field and a unique request ID in the `reqid` field, which is then signed w/ your secret:

 `{"sub": "your-api-key", "reqid": "unique-request-id"}`